translate/pootle/docs/server/settings.rst

 *pootle/settings/* directory.
 Files are split by category: project-level settings, settings that control database backends, translation options, etc.

-When customizing settings, creating a *90-local.conf* file is recommended.
+When customizing settings, **creating a 90-local.conf file is recommended**.
 This way, in case you deploy Pootle by cloning the git repository, the configuration file will be ignored by git.
 Moreover, all files ending in *-local.conf* will be ignored, so it's a good way for keeping separate configuration files for production, testing and development purposes.

 The git repository provides a sample *90-local.conf.sample* configuration file with the settings you are more likely to customize.
 You can find all the